Show All Answers

-Each safe space pod includes signage with a QR code that can be scanned using your mobile device to make beverage purchases.
+Each pod reservation includes signage with a QR code that can be scanned using your mobile device to make beverage purchases.
 Our team will receive your order and deliver your beverages to your pod.
 Beverages can also be purchased in the auxiliary beverage stand located outside the Wyche Pavilion.
 Limit 4 alcoholic beverages per order.

 Beer and wine: $5, Pepsi products: $2 and alcohol wristbands: $1.

 You are only permitted to order 4 alcoholic beverages per safe space pod at a time.

 Parking is available in surrounding garages: RiverPlace Garage, River Street Garage, & Poinsett Garage are the closest to the venue.
 More info can be found on the city’s website here. (https://www.greenvillesc.gov/519/City-Garages-Lots)

 No. Per City ordinance, pets are not allowed at special events.

 No. Per City ordinance, smoking is prohibited at special events.

 If the event is cancelled due to the weather or an unforeseen circumstance, you will receive an email notification and a refund will be issued to your original form of payment within 5 to 7 business days.
 Event cancellations will also be posted immediately on the Greenville Events Facebook and Instagram feeds at @gvillevents.

 Visit our website to find info on volunteering at the event.